Do You Need a Power of Attorney?

 Acting as a Representative

 It is not only business and professional individuals who can utilize a power of attorney for their own benefit.
 Many people find comfort in having a knowledgeable person represent them when it comes to dealing with tax problems and the IRS, or investing in or selling property, or any other type of activity that they normally do not deal with.
+If the person named as agent is found to be acting improperly, such as abusing their authority, then they can be removed or their powers limited.

-Having the ability to hire a professional to represent them as their attorney in fact when they need help gives individuals a sense of empowerment and confidence they might not be able to achieve by representing themselves in the same situations.
+Having the ability to hire a professional to represent them as their attorney-in-fact when they need help gives individuals a sense of empowerment and confidence they might not be able to achieve by representing themselves in the same situations.

 How to Create a Power of Attorney